Actress Lindsay Lohan taken off probation in driving case, prosecutor says

-LOS ANGELES (Reuters) - Actress Lindsay Lohan has completed her community service in a 2012 reckless driving case, a judge found on Thursday, allowing her to leave probation for the first time since 2007, a prosecutor said.
+LOS ANGELES, May 28 (Reuters) - Actress Lindsay Lohan has completed her community service in a 2012 reckless driving case, a judge found on Thursday, allowing her to leave probation for the first time since 2007, a prosecutor said.

 The 28-year-old “Mean Girls” star was required to finish more than 100 hours of community service in the case in addition to rehabilitation and therapy.